AlexvZyl/.dotfiles/.github/README.md

 I mainly use i3, but I also install Gnome for when people do not want to mess around with a tiling WM.
 All of the screenshots are for i3 and the gnome configs are very basic.

+> ℹ️ &nbsp; I have a custom [Neovim colorschcme](https://github.com/AlexvZyl/nordic.nvim).

-> _ℹ️ &nbsp; Remember to choose i3 at the login screen._
+> ℹ️ &nbsp; Remember to choose i3 at the login screen.

-> _⚠️ &nbsp; These are my personal dotfiles, which means they will continuously change.
-If you came here from a reddit post and it is no longer like in the post, that is why._
+> ⚠️ &nbsp; These are my personal dotfiles, which means they will continuously change.
+If you came here from a reddit post and it is no longer like in the post, that is why.

 # Installation